Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 How many parameters does Kimi K2 have? #

 Kimi K2 has 1 trillion total parameters, with 32 billion active parameters per token.
 The total count includes 968 billion expert parameters plus dense layers and a 400M-parameter MoonViT vision encoder.
-The critical number for inference cost is the 32B active parameters—equivalent to a 32B dense model's compute requirements, despite the 1T total capacity.
+The critical number for my inference cost calculations is the 32B active parameters—equivalent to a 32B dense model's compute requirements, despite the 1T total capacity.

 What benchmarks has Kimi K2 been tested on? #